KWDB/docs/en/sql-reference/data-type/data-type-relational-db.md

 - Null
 - Boolean
 - String
-- Number: a value with arbitrary precision, including intergers and decimals, but not limited to INT64
+- Number: a value with arbitrary precision, including integers and decimals, but not limited to INT64
 - Array: an ordered sequence of JSONB values
 - Object: a mapping from strings to JSONB values, such as `'{"type": "account creation", "username": "harvestboy93"}'` or `'{"first_name": "Ernie", "status": "Looking for treats", "location": "Brooklyn"}'`.
 If duplicate keys are included in the input, only the last value is kept.